futuremdsvscovid/covid-student-response-site/content/english/resources/boston-food.md

     Free](https://foodforfree.org/home-delivery/) and
     submit an application.
 Applications are available in English and Spanish

+-  The St. Paul Parish food pantry in Harvard Square (29 Mt.
+Auburn Street) is distributing free bags of fresh produce, bread, and non-perishable items every Saturday from 10 to 12 in the courtyard outside the church.
+All are welcome.
+   No ID required and no restrictions based on residency or income.
+   This system will be in place for the duration of the COVID-19 crisis, at which time the pantry will return to its usual procedures.
+More info [here].

 -   For access to food in the broader Massachusetts area, call the [FoodSource